Heidi.com

 heidi.com was a Neuchâtel, Switzerland-based company specialized in ready-to-wear apparel.
 Its name and logo are directly inspired from Heidi, the main character in Johanna Spyri's 1880 novel.
 The brand officially equipped all members of the Swiss pavilion at the Expo 2015 in Milan.

+Following the company's subsequent liquidation in 2021, the www.heidi.com domain name was bought by the UK-based ski holiday operator, Heidi.

 History

 The company was founded in 2002 by Andreas Doering and Willy Fantin in Saint-Blaise, Switzerland, and quickly built its image around various guerilla marketing stunts around the world.
 Its quick growth led it to become a full Société Anonyme company on 27 June 2012.
 Moving its headquarters to Neuchâtel in January 2014, its capital base increased fourfold over the same year, with several investors joining the founders.
 Willy Fantin then left the company's board to work directly at the management level.
-It goes bankrupt at the end of 2020 and goes into liquidation in the spring of 2021.
+It went bankrupt at the end of 2020 and into liquidation in the spring of 2021.
+In 2023 it ceased to exist in the registry.

 Brand ambassadors

 The brand was selected by Presence Switzerland to equip the staff at the Shanghai and Milan World's Fairs.